MrPrimate/ddb-adventure-muncher/README.md

 * Try clearing your downloaded files: Files -> Remove downloaded files
 * Try resetting your Ids: Files -> Reset generated Ids

+## FAQ
+### Where is the config and downloaded adventure data stored?

+You can use `Help -> Config location` menu item to find your config folder.

+Likely paths:

+* Linux: `~/.config/ddb-adventure-muncher`
+* Mac OS: `~/Library/Application Support/ddb-adventure-muncher`
+* Windows: `C:\Users\<user>\AppData\Roaming\ddb-adventure-muncher`

+### How do I update an existing adventure?

+You need to delete (make a backup first) any material you wish to update.
+Adventure muncher does not update/replace any existing content in your world.

+If you wish to import new scenes alongside existing ones you can use `File -> Reset generated ids` and it will import new scenes, actors, journals etc alongside existing ones.

 ## Getting Help